josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 fundraising and sponsorship development have suffered from a lack of clear responsibility.

-IETFAdminOrg must have lines of responsibility that are clear enough for non-IETFers to understand where responsibilities lie, and how to make changes as necessary over time.
+IAO must have lines of responsibility that are clear enough for non-IETFers to understand where responsibilities lie, and how to make changes as necessary over time.